Methodology

 • Adding data in the 2016 release, following the introduction of the early years pupil premium (EYPP) in April 2015, for disadvantaged 3 and 4-year-olds.
 The eligibility criteria for EYPP changed in April 2018 and the statistics have incorporated these changes.

-• Adding data in the 2018 release, when the government doubled from September 2017 the entitlement to government-funded early years provision for 3 and 4-year-olds in working families who met the eligibility criteria for 1,140 hours annually.
+• Adding data in the 2018 release, when the government doubled from September 2017 the entitlement to government-funded early years provision for 3 and 4-year-olds in working families who met the eligibility criteria to 1,140 hours annually.

 The Department has a set of statistical policies in line with the Code of Practice for Statistics.

-Data collection and cleaning
+3. Data collection and cleaning

 • Data is loaded into the Department for Education’s (DfE’s) bespoke data collection system COLLECT (Collections On-Line for Learning, Education, Children and Teachers).

 • COLLECT has built-in validation rules which flag up data which is potentially in error.
-This allows local authorities to identify errors and clean the data before they submit it to DfE.
+This allows local authorities to identify errors and amend the data before they submit it to DfE.
 Validation rules can either be errors (data is invalid) or queries (data quality is questionable but could be accurate in certain circumstances).

 • Guidance notes and specifications (including validation rules) for the early years census can be found here and the school census here.